THE AMERICAN LEGION PREAMBLE

 MORE THEN MERE WORDS .......

 At the St. Louis Caucas in May of 1919, the Committee on Constitution presented a simplified temporary constitution that incorporated the Paris draft.
 This constitution defined local units as posts, prescribed a form of state organization and listed membership criteria.
 But its greatest feature went unnoticed at the time.

-A subcommitteeconsisting of John C. Greenaway of Arizona, Hamilton Fish of New York and George N. Davis of Delaware had spent long evenings discussing a preamble to the constitution.
+A subcommittee consisting of John C. Greenaway of Arizona, Hamilton Fish of New York and George N. Davis of Delaware had spent long evenings discussing a preamble to the constitution.
 Each man went into seclusion the night before the St. Louis Caucus to write a draft of the preamble that would include the principles on which they had agreed.
 Early the next morning, they met to compare their drafts.
-The version that they adopted later was adopted by the entire committee and by the caucas.
+The version that they adopted later was adopted by the entire committee and by the caucus.
 It finally was adopted at the Convention in November of 1919.

 Incredibly, over the years the preamble has changed only once.
 In 1942 the word "war" (Great War) was changed to "wars."